 Security industry professionals recognize the industry best practice of using multiple layers of security is the best way to ensure there are no single points of vulnerability from either a security or privacy perspective.

 Yes we do send out paper bills in the mail.
-However, you can choose to receive your bill online and get a 0.1c per kWh discount.

 You will be billed on a monthly basis and you have 18 days to pay your power bill.